High-Profile Criminal Defense Attorney Randy Sue Pollock

-Ms. Pollock lectures at NORML conferences in Key West, Florida.
+Ms. Pollock has lectured at NORML conferences in Key West, Florida.
 She also planned and organized all of the California Attorneys for Criminal Justice seminars and trial advocacy programs for over 20 years.
-She remains active in local Bar Associations and a Vice President in Oakland, Northern District of California Chapter.
+She remains active in Federal Bar Associations and a Vice President in Oakland, Northern District of California Chapter.
 Additionally she is on the board of directors and executive committee of the American Jewish Committee.

 As a co-founder of the Women Attorney’s Advocacy Project, Ms. Pollock is responsible for organizing programs for women attorneys in federal court.

 - 2022 – 2023 Arabian Gulf Institute, American Jewish Committee

 - 2022 – 2023 President-Elect, Northern District of California Chapter of Federal Bar Association

 - 2022 Stanford Law School Trial Advocacy Workshop

 - 2021 – 2022 Oakland Vice President, Northern District of California Chapter of Federal Bar Association